-Alternative Afternoon Route across Moscar and Bamford Moors: from Hordron Edge follow a meandering route across the moors past one of the Peak District’s finest selection of pre-historic cairns, stone circles and solitary standing stones (in parts without good paths).
+Alternative Afternoon Route across Moscar and Bamford Moors: from Hordron Edge follow a meandering route across the moors past one of the Peak District’s finest selection of pre-historic cairns, stone circles and solitary standing stones (in parts pathless or without good paths).
 Do not walk this in Ground Nesting Season, from 1 March to 31 July.

 Alternative Descent Route into Bamford: a much more direct descent from Bole Hill into Bamford follows Leeside Road down the Bamford Clough for 600m.
 This is an ancient packhorse route and was the steepest ‘road’ in Derbyshire until it was closed for traffic.
 The average gradient is 22% and it is not recommended to take this route other than in perfectly dry conditions, with good profile soles and preferably also with walking poles, as a fall onto – and subsequent slide down – the mainly cobble or concrete ‘road’ otherwise is all but guaranteed.

 The Ladybower Inn Bamford, Hope Valley, Derbyshire, S33 0AX (01433 651 241).
 The Ladybower Inn is located 10.2 km/6.3 mi into the walk and a quaint stone pub with rooms (some offering views of the picturesque Ladybower Reservoir).
 Open 08.00-23.00 daily.
 Food served 08.00-21.00 daily.
 Owned by the Batemans Brewery from Lincolnshire.